-We briefed MPs on our campaign to ensure funding for a registered counsellor in every UK school as well as the need for Youth Future hubs ahead of a Westminster debate on mental health support, held on World Mental Health Day.
+We briefed MPs on our campaign to ensure funding for a registered counsellor in every UK school as well as the need for Young Future hubs ahead of a Westminster debate on mental health support, held on World Mental Health Day.

 During the debate MPs from different parties acknowledged the widespread increase in the need for mental health support and how long waiting times are exacerbating people's distress.